-The M4D survey places Berkshire County's Development Capacity at .68, indicating Moderate potential.
-The measure of Industry Mix, in which low values indicate concentrated employment in a small set of local industries, similarly finds Berkshire County at .68.
+The M4D places Berkshire County's Development Capacity as Moderate (.68), due in part to the county's concentrated employment in a small set of local industries.
 EDA notes that "counties with a low score...may want to prioritize diversifying their structure and attracting more traded industry clusters (financial services, software development and IT, manufacturing, etc.), which are regarded as beneficial because they generate higher wages and greater innovation than local clusters."
-The chart shows much of Berkshire County's activity occurring in local industries rather than traded ones, which could place the region at greater risk.
+Table 16 highlights the range and extent of sector activity and suggests where encouraging business diversification would be beneficial.